 As Social Security’s problems become more apparent, there is growing support for the concept of privatizing the retirement program.
 As the debate grows it becomes more important to move beyond generalizations and provide detailed proposals for how such privatization can be accomplished.
 Without endorsing any specific proposal, the Cato Project on Social Security Privatization will present a number of possible privatization scenarios.

-In this study, Peter Ferrara offers a proposal based on the following key elements:
+In this study, Peter Ferrara offers a proposal based on the

 - Current workers could be free to choose either the private option or Social Security.
 For those who choose the private plan, workers and employers will each pay 5 percent of wages, instead of the current Social Security payroll tax of 6.2 percent for each, into private investment accounts, resulting in an eventual payroll tax cut of 20 percent.
 Besides supporting retirement benefits, the accounts would finance private life and disability insurance, thus replacing Social Security survivors and disability benefits.